 Don’t get me wrong, it’s interesting information and a good article but I was looking forward to an actual interview about Lee’s work on this particular strip.
 That’s two of the three features about this character that feel like they included an awful lot of padding to make up the page count.
 Such a shame because I do enjoy Havoc’s extras but I’d have preferred those two to have been combined into one and another Eye Level included instead.

 There’s mention here of Marvel no longer having the RoboCop licence which again is a strange thing to include when you’re trying to entice readers back for more.
-About a year before this Marvel UK’s Transformers announced the forthcoming release of a new RoboCop fortnightly comic.
+About a year before this, Marvel UK’s Transformers announced the forthcoming release of a new RoboCop fortnightly comic.
 It was never released, with Robo appearing the next summer in Havoc instead.

 Out zooms the Ghost Rider, glowing against the night sky, only to be met by a hail of bullets.
-What’s interesting is that everyone knows his name already, his presence in the city plastered all over the newspapers and of course the criminal underworld would be well aware of him after he took some of them out.
+What’s interesting is that everyone knows his name already, his presence in the city plastered all over the newspapers and of course the criminal underworld would be all too aware of him after he took some of them out.
 Falling off the bike and back into the hedge, the night goes dark again, the Ghost Rider’s flame apparently extinguished.
 Until the next page that is.

 Scenes involving the Ghost Rider when apparently surrounded and outnumbered are always great fun but I can only imagine how awesome these would’ve seemed to a teenage me.
 (I’m sure they were but my memory has let me down.)
 I can confidentially say this was unlike anything I’d ever seen before.
 Brutal but thrilling in equal measure, this first part of the new story really hits the ground running.
 Essentially a direct follow up to the origin story, it’s unfortunately not clear in these first seven pages whether any other main plot would be introduced.